Pure Substance in Chemistry – Definition and Examples

 Question 3.
 Is sugar a pure substance?

 Ans: Yes.
 Sugar is a pure substance.
 Sugar in its pure form is a compound with the same kind of molecules.
-It contains carbon, hydrogen, and oxygen combined together in a fixed proportion.
+It contains carbon, hydrogen, and oxygen combined in a fixed proportion.
 Therefore, although it contains different kinds of atoms, the proportion of these combining atoms by weight is always constant.